How P License Holder Lose His / Her License?

 Anyway, as you are aware, under the Demerit System, a “P” holder will lose his / her “P” license upon receiving 10 points within a year.

-Yet, she was ignorant to such an extent she never knew she had to convert her “P” into C.D.L.
+Yet, she was ignorant to such an extent she never knew she had to convert her P license into CDL.

 Within 1 year of its expiry date, she claimed her instructor never told her the requirement.

 So to all you driving instructors out there, do your duty to your students.

 As an instructor of so many years, I know it’s going to be a daunting task for her to pass her “P” license test again.

 Who knows, she may never ever drive again.
-What a pity indeed!

 There are even some students who claim they were busy studying overseas.

 How does one go along appealing to the authorities to get their license back?